Skip to content

 How to evaluate a French garden wedding venue at first enquiry

-The most consequential question to ask at first enquiry is what the gardens look like in the specific month of your wedding rather than the dressed-for-photography summer baseline.
-French gardens shift dramatically between spring bloom and late-summer dryness; a venue that publishes June photographs may look entirely different in late August.
-Request dated photographs from your wedding month, and where possible visit the grounds at the same time of day you plan to hold your ceremony or seated dinner.
-Garden light shifts dramatically between afternoon and golden hour, and the way sun filters through trees or falls across terraces shapes the entire wedding atmosphere.
+The most consequential question is what the gardens look like in the specific month of your wedding, not in the dressed-for-photography summer baseline.
+French gardens shift between spring bloom and late-summer dryness, so ask for dated photographs from your wedding month, and where possible walk the grounds at the same time of day you plan to hold the ceremony or seated dinner.
+Light through trees and across terraces changes dramatically between afternoon and golden hour, and it shapes the whole atmosphere of the day.

 Expert advice